 When my daughter was decked out from head to toe in blue and white, heading to a tailgate and then to the stadium to cheer for her university’s winning football team, the students whose Snap stories she watched made their schools’ football Saturdays look even better than those in the movies.

 Short of eliminating all social media from her daily life (which, I assure you, was not happening), there was no escaping the constant barrage of hundreds of other “happier than happy” college students across the country.
 And unfortunately, she believed everything she saw.

 But here’s the thing.
-You know it and I know it: INSTAGRAM POSTS ARE NOT REALITY.
+You know it, and I know it: INSTAGRAM POSTS ARE NOT REALITY.
 SNAP STORIES ARE SNIPPETS AND PUBLICIZE ONLY SECONDS OF A 24-HOUR DAY.
-FACEBOOK PICTURES ARE THE WAYS THAT PEOPLE TRY TO SHOW THAT LIFE IS GOOD…EVEN WHEN IT ISN’T.
+FACEBOOK PICTURES ARE WAYS THAT PEOPLE TRY TO SHOW THAT LIFE IS GOOD…EVEN WHEN IT ISN’T.

 Talking to My Daughter About Social Media Envy is a Losing Battle

 I’m making headway, I think.
-And I’m confident that my daughter is in the right place with the right academic environment, the right friends, and the right community.
+And I’m confident that my daughter is in the right place with the right academic environment, friends, and community.

 I pray that her social media “envy” subsides.
 But I know that even if it does, it will rear its ugly head again.
 And again.
 And again.
 Because sadly, this constant “life comparing” is the reality for my daughter and all of the kids growing up in her generation.